coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4d_RMarkdown_Components_Embedded_Code.md

 ## Components of an R Markdown document: embedded code

-As mentioned earlier on in this workshop, one of the primary benefits of R Markdown is the ability to integrate formatted plain text with R code and its outputs into a single dynamic document.
+As mentioned earlier in this workshop, one of the primary benefits of R Markdown is the ability to integrate formatted plain text with R code and its outputs into a single dynamic document.
 Code can be embedded into R Markdown documents in two different forms:

 1. In-line code
 2. Code chunks

 ### How is in-line code embedded into an R Markdown document?

-In-line code refers to snippets of code that is embedded withn the text element of the R Markdown document.
+In-line code refers to snippets of code that are embedded within the plain text element of the R Markdown document.
 This can be helpful for when results or values need to be dynamically inserted without breaking the textual flow.
 The Markdown syntax for adding in-line R code in R Markdown is `` `r <your code>` ``, for example:

 ``` rmarkdown
 ---